Online Support Groups for Pregnancy, Postpartum, & More

 How to Choose the Right Online Support Group for You

-With so many options, how do you find the perfect fit?
+With so many options, how do you the perfect fit?
 Consider these factors:

 - Moderation and Leadership: Is the group led by a trained facilitator or therapist, or is it peer-led?
 Therapist-led groups like those at offer professional guidance, while peer-led groups like most provide a strong sense of shared experience.